acook/logsaber/README.markdown

 end
 ```

-...Logomatic will intelligently evaluate it and format your output sanely:
+...Logsaber will intelligently evaluate it and format your output sanely:

 ```
 2013-03-02 21:20:04.715 [ INFO] 32981 | heavy : \"this could be resource intensive\" | 9999